jaredtumiel/fastpages/_posts/2020-10-14-spinning-up-in-ai.md

 - [Variational Inference and Deep Learning: An Intuitive Introduction](https://www.youtube.com/watch?v=h0UE8FzdE8U) by Alex Lamb [video]
 - [Variational Inference: Foundations and Innovations](https://www.youtube.com/watch?v=Dv86zdWjJKQ) by David Blei [video]
 - [Machine Learning: Variational Inference](https://www.youtube.com/watch?v=2pEkWk-LHmU) by John Boyd-Graeber [video]
-- [Variational Algorithms for Approximate Bayesian Inference]((https://cse.buffalo.edu/faculty/mbeal/papers/beal03.pdf)) by Matthew Beal [Thesis]
+- [Variational Algorithms for Approximate Bayesian Inference]((https://cse.buffalo.edu/faculty/mbeal/papers/beal03.pdf)) by Matthew Beal [thesis]
-  - The PhD thesis Friston cites frequently - the source of many of the key equations used in the FEP
+  - The PhD thesis Friston cites frequently and the source of many of the key equations used in the FEP
 - [Derivation of the Variational Bayes Equations](https://arxiv.org/abs/1906.08804) by Alianna Maren [paper]
   - A friendlier explanation of Beal's thesis, specifically for the FEP!